thuyn-581/auto-deployment-tool/README.md

 # Endpoints:
-The server has been deployed on AWS (public ip 3.21.27.95 - subject to changes)
+The server has been deployed on vSphere (public ip 147.75.104.202 - subject to changes)
-- http://3.21.27.95:5555/status - server GET request for /status endpoint to show state of this app by returning task queues (Queued, In Progress, Completed)
+- https://147.75.104.202:5555/status - server GET request for /status endpoint to show state of this app by returning task queues (Queued, In Progress, Completed)
-- http://3.21.27.95:5555/run - server POST request to /run end-point to initiate auto deployment on the target cluster
+- https://147.75.104.202:5555/run - server POST request to /run end-point to initiate auto deployment on the target cluster
-- http://3.21.27.95:5555/task/<runId> - server GET request for /task end-point.
+- https://147.75.104.202:5555/task/<runId> - server GET request for /task end-point.
 Allows initiator to know when their task completes

 # Usages: